Apicurio/apicurio-registry/README.md

 |`APICURIO_AUTH_REDIRECT_URL`|OIDC redirect URL|
 |`APICURIO_AUTH_CLIENT_ID`|The client for the UI|

-Note that you will need to have everything configured in your OIDC provider, before starting the application (the realm and the two clients).
+Note that you will need to have everything configured in your OIDC provider, before starting the application.

 Please note that Registry supports a wide range of authentication and authorization options.
 These options are too extensive to document in this README.
 Consider the above to be just a starting point.